GhaithAl-Gburi/nicotine-dependence-analysis/README.md

 ---

 ## Purpose
 This repository contains `explore_nictotine_dependence.Rmd` — an R Markdown script used to examine the **motives for nicotine dependence and cessation among undergraduate college students in Iraq**.
-The script performs data cleaning and attention-based exclusion, generates sample characteristic tables, runs confirmatory factor analyses (CFA) for the **Brief Wisconsin Inventory of Smoking Dependence Motives (WISDM-37)** and the **Reasons For Quitting (RFQ)** scales, estimates internal consistency (Cronbach's α and composite reliability), and models the relationships between smoking motives and nicotine dependence (Fagerström Test for Nicotine Dependence, FTND) across traditional cigarettes, e-cigarettes, and hookah using MM-estimator robust regression.
-Relations between cessation motives and time since quitting are tested using Kruskal-Wallis tests with Benjamini-Hochberg correction.
+The script performs data cleaning and attention-based exclusion, generates sample characteristic tables, runs confirmatory factor analyses (CFA) for the **Brief Wisconsin Inventory of Smoking Dependence Motives (WISDM-37)** and the **Reasons For Quitting (RFQ)** scales, estimates internal consistency, and models the relationships between smoking motives and nicotine dependence (Fagerström Test for Nicotine Dependence, FTND) across traditional cigarettes, e-cigarettes, and hookah using MM-estimator robust regression.
+Relations between cessation motives and time since quitting are tested using Kruskal-Wallis tests with Benjamin-Hochberg correction.

 > **Data privacy:** Participant-level identifiable data are **not included** in this repository.

 ---

 ## Files in this repo
-- `explore_nictotine_dependence.Rmd` — R Markdown script used for data cleaning, psychometric analysis, and hypothesis testing.
+- `explore_nictotine_dependence.Rmd` — R Markdown script used for data analysis.
+- `nicotine_dataset.csv` — CSV file containing the data used for statistical analysis (Pending publication)
 - `analysis_report.pdf` — Rendered PDF report for the complete analysis workflow.
 - `Heatmaps.xlsx` — Excel file containing the item-item, item-factor, and factor-factor correlation matrices.
 - `data collection tool/` — Directory containing the Arabic and English versions of the research survey.